 Joint-secretary at the Ministry of Culture, Tourism and Civil Aviation, Buddhi Sagar Lamichhane said, “There are still some countries that are imposing entry restrictions.
 We will prepare reports on the countries where international flights are not restricted and allow them to enter the country accordingly.
 We will develop protocols and other required measures for the incoming flights to Nepal.”
 Besides, he also stated that health and safety protocols have already been developed for domestic flights.

 Tourism is the key to the foreign currency earning sector in Nepal.
 With four months of complete lockdown, tourism is about to collapse.
 Even with the decision to resume national and international flights in Nepal from August 17, we can hardly say the state will be prepared enough to welcome foreigners.

 The Government initially planned to reopen flight service from 22nd July which was postponed to 5th of August.
-With the latest news, the new date for resumption of international and domestic flights in Nepal is confirmed.
+With the latest news, the new date for the resumption of international and domestic flights in Nepal is confirmed.
 Yet, we are not sure how effective will this decision be when the time comes.

 Preparation and hefty exercise shall be done by the officials and ministers to maintain the new normal.
-As the airport is opening, there are major chances of entering a higher number of corona virus infected people.
+As the airport is opening, there are major chances of entering a higher number of corona virus-infected people.

-There has always been pros and cons in every situation.
+There have always been pros and cons in every situation.
 Opening borders may provide a positive opportunity to Nepal and its citizen but taking an immediate decision without setting fixed protocols might lag the country down.

-We hope in three weeks, the Government comes strong enough with good problem handling system.
+We hope in three weeks, the Government comes strong enough with a good problem handling system.
 But what if the system fails?
 Can the country afford to face another phase of lockdown?
 Can we sustain tourism in Nepal?